rwz/nestive/README.md

       <% prepend :keywords, "blog, weblog, design links, ruby links, formtastic release notes, " %>
     <% end %>

-Now our blog index view can extend `blog` and fill in the blocks with content specific to the index action.
+Now our blog index view can extend `blog` and fill in the areas with content specific to the index action.

     # app/views/posts/index.html.erb
     <%= extend :blog do %>